Before you invest in an alternative energy mutual fund, you'll need to do a lot of homework.

 Also, just because a professional is managing the stocks in your mutual fund, this doesn't mean you should forget about your investment.
 Be proactive by frequently checking the status of your fund on an online brokerage site.
 Also, carefully study the quarterly statements you receive from the fund company.
 Your vigilance will pay dividends in many ways.

-If you'd like to learn more about alternative energy mutual funds and related topics, you can follow the links on the next page.
+If you'd like to learn more about alternative energy mutual funds and related topics, you can follow the links below.

 Related HowStuffWorks Articles